MikeRogers0/MikeRogersIO/source/blog/2011-01-04-my-resolutions-for-2011.html.md

 categories:
  – blog
 meta:
-  description: 'New years resolutions ofr 2011'
+  description: 'New years resolutions for 2011'
   index: true
 ---
 Here are a few of my resolutions for 2011, hopefully if I remember I'll try to tick them off throughout the year.